conan-io/conan-io.github.io/_posts/2019-06-26-An-introduction-to-the-Dear-ImGui-library.markdown

 title: "An introduction to the Dear ImGui library"
 ---

 As developers, we all have faced the pain of introducing graphical interfaces to our programs.
 Traditional GUI libraries add a degree of complexity which you may not want if you are making tools that are intended for debugging.
-Here we present a library that makes it possible to create [loggers](https://github.com/ocornut/imgui/issues/2529), [profilers](https://github.com/ocornut/imgui/issues/2265), [debuggers](https://github.com/ocornut/imgui/issues/2265) or even an [entire game making editor](https://github.com/ocornut/imgui/issues/1607) quick and easy.
+Here we present a library that makes it possible to create [loggers](https://github.com/ocornut/imgui/issues/2529), [profilers](https://github.com/ocornut/imgui/issues/2265), [debuggers](https://github.com/ocornut/imgui/issues/2265) or even an [entire game making editor](https://github.com/ocornut/imgui/issues/1607) quickly and easily.
 The entire [example](https://github.com/czoido/dear-imgui-conan-example) presented here is available on [Github](https://github.com/czoido/dear-imgui-conan-example).

 ### Dear ImGui?